unageek/inari/src/_docs/conformance.md

 # Conformance to the standard

-inari implements a subset of the IEEE 1788-2015 standard.
+inari implements a subset of IEEE Std 1788-2015.
 This page describes the current status of conformance to the standard.

 ## Implemented operations